QITI/pySLM2/docs/examples.rst

 Examples
 ========

+Here are a few examples to get you started with the ``dmd`` package.
+More examples can be found in the `examples directory of the source code <https://github.com/QITI/pySLM2/tree/master/examples>`_.

 Create a donut beam (Laguerre-Gauss mode) with DMD
 --------------------------------------------------
 This example shows how to create a donut beam with a digital mircromirror device (DMD).
 The input beam profile has fundamental Gaussian mode.
 However, with the hologram displayed on the DMD, the beam profile at the image plane becomes a donut beam (Laguerre-Gaussian $l=1$, $p=0$, mode).